Sărmașu massacre: The massacre

-Hungarian population in the area, who supported the cause of Hungary, in the desire to regain the whole of Transylvania, started, along with the Hungarian Guard, to loot houses of Jews and Romanians.
-On 9 September 1944, a team of Hungarian gendarmes took up from their homes several Romanians that had important functions in the administration of the commune.
-These people were taken to an improvised camp in Sărmașu and were tortured for several days.
-According to the sentence handed down on 28 June 1946 by the People's Tribunal in Cluj, "in the camp was applied an inhumane treatment, consisting of beatings, ill-treatments and executions staged at night.
+Members of the Hungarian population who supported Hungary's cause and supported the reannexation of all of Transylvania started looting the homes of Jews and Romanians together with the Hungarian Guard.
+On 9 September 1944, a group of Hungarian gendarmes took several Romanians with important administrative roles in the commune from their homes.
+They were brought to an improvised camp in Sărmașu, where they were tortured for several days.

+According to the sentence issued on 28 June 1946 by the People's Tribunal in Cluj, "inhumane treatment, consisting of beatings, ill-treatments and executions staged at night.
 For example, once all Romanians were removed from the camp in the yard, put on their knees («At the church»), and, after this exercise, everyone, regardless of age, was forced to overturn until exhaustion".

-In the afternoon of 16 September, those 126 Jews in the improvised camp were transported with carriages to a place called Suscut, and in the night of 16/17 September were killed by Hungarian gendarmes and soldiers.
-The bodies of those killed (31 men, 52 women and 43 children up to age 15) were exhumed from two mass graves in February 1945.
-The conclusion reached by the Medico-legal commission who conducted the autopsy of the cadavers was violent death by shooting, and, in the case of several children, violent death by asphyxiation, those ones being buried alive.
+On the afternoon of 16 September, the 126 Jews held in the improvised camp were transported by carts to a place called Suscut.
+During the night of 16/17 September, they were killed by Hungarian gendarmes and soldiers.
+The bodies of the victims (31 men, 52 women, and 43 children up to the age 15) were exhumed from two mass graves in February 1945.
+The medico-legal commission that conducted the autopsies concluded that most victims died from gun shot wounds, while several children died of asphyxiation, having been buried alive.

 On 15 September 1944, some Romanians were released, and 18 others were deported to Hungary.
-They were taken by truck to Cluj, where they were rounded up and forced to march, escorted by civilian police, on the way to Jibou and then to Budapest.
-One of the deported and declared dead was Iuliu Moldovan, father of actor Ovidiu Iuliu Moldovan.
-Likewise, father Micu, a priest almost 80 years old, was killed.
-The number of all Romanians deported who lost their lives is not known exactly.
+They were transported by truck to Cluj, where they were assembled and forced to march under escort by civilian police toward Jibou and then to Budapest.
+Among those deported and later declared dead was Iuliu Moldovan, the father of actor Ovidiu Iuliu Moldovan.
+Father Micu, a priest nearly 80 years old, was also killed.
+The exact number of deported Romanians deported who lost their lives is not known exactly.

 Sentence of People's Tribunal in Cluj

-Investigations against those responsible for the massacres of Sărmașu and Luduș started in 1945 and ended in 1946.
-By sentence of the Cluj Tribunal was established the responsibility for the Sărmașu massacre: two officers of the gendarmerie troops (captain Láncz László, lieutenant Vecsey) and five NCOs (second lieutenant Halasz, second lieutenant Fekete, sergeant major Szabo, sergeant Horváth István, and sergeant Polgár) were found guilty and were sentenced to death.
-Two locals were sentenced to imprisonment for participation in the massacre: János Pánczél (soldier-gendarme from Sărmașu) and István Soós (member of the Hungarian Civil Guard in Sărmașu) were sentenced to 20 years and 5 years in prison.
+Investigations into those responsible for the massacres of Sărmașu and Luduș started in 1945 and ended in 1946.
+The Cluj Tribunal determined responsibility for the Sărmașu massacre, finding two gendarmerie officers (Captain Láncz László and Lieutenant Vecsey) and five non-commissioned officers (Second Lieutenant Halasz, Second Lieutenant Fekete, Sergeant Major Szabo, Sergeant Horváth István, and Sergeant Polgár) guilty and sentenced them to death.

+Two local residents were also convicted for their participation in the massacre.
+János Pánczél, a soldier-gendarme from Sărmașu, and István Soós, a member of the Hungarian Civil Guard in Sărmașu, were sentenced to 20 years and 5 years in prison, respectively.